1.2 Understand and manage nutrient loads to areas irrigated with non-advanced wastewater

 Overview

-Even if communities adopt and abide by fertilizer ordinances, irrigating with reclaimed water can potentially add to the nutrient load.
-The 2018 annual nutrient load of reclaimed irrigation water from Sarasota County’s six largest wastewater treatment facilities (WWTFs) totaled 581,951 pounds TN and 118,082 pounds TP (Figure 1.2.1).
+Irrigating with reclaimed water can potentially add to nutrient loading to waterways and waterbodies.
+The 2018 annual nutrient load of reclaimed irrigation water from Sarasota County’s six largest wastewater treatment facilities (WWTFs) totaled 581,951 pounds TN and 118,082 pounds TP (Table 1.2.1).

 Figure 1.2.1.
 Total 2018 nutrient loads of total nitrogen (TN) and total phosphorus (TP) in reclaimed water available for irrigation use from the six major WWTFs in Sarasota County.
 Source: FDEP Discharge Monitoring Reports (DMRs)

 In addition, fertilizer ordinances adopted by Sarasota County and municipalities allow application of nitrogen and phosphorus up to 4.0 and 0.5 pounds per 1000 square feet per year, respectively (see Chapter 4.3).
 Although golf courses are exempt from these ordinances, they must follow FDEP’s manual for “Best Management Practices for the Enhancement of the Environmental Quality on Florida Golf Courses.” (see Chapter 4.5).
-This manual, the adopted fertilizer ordinances, the Southwest Florida Water Management District’s AGMOD irrigation calculator, and interviews with long-term and active golf course operations that do not use reclaimed water for irrigation were consulted to estimate water and fertilizer application rates (Table 1.2.1).
+This manual, the adopted fertilizer ordinances, the Southwest Florida Water Management District’s AGMOD irrigation calculator, and interviews with long-term and active golf course operations that do not use reclaimed water for irrigation were consulted to estimate water and fertilizer application rates (Table 1.2.2).
+Assuming typical fertilizer application rates, reclaimed water may significantly contribute to nutrient loading.
+Reducing nutrient concentrations through AWT reduces combined fertilizer and irrigation nutrient impacts.

 Table 1.2.1.
-Estimates of irrigation, nitrogen, and phosphorus application per acre per year.
+Estimates of irrigation, nitrogen, and phosphorus application per acre per year in 2018.
 Irrigation application is based upon SWFWMD AGMOD in Sarasota County region.

 Figure 1.2.2.
 Estimated irrigated acreages for Jacaranda West Golf Course.